Drewlove/template-backend/README.md

 4. To seed each table in the database with rows, type `psql -f ~/Projects/NAME-OF-NEW-PROJECT/seeds/seed.all.sql new_database_name;`
 **This command is listed in the ./seeds/seed.all.sql
 5. Verify HTTP requests on local machine by opening browser and typing http://localhost:9000/articles, http://localhost:9000/users results should be presented in JSON format

+### IV.
+Deploy API to Heroku and Set API Token
+1. When your new project is ready for deployment, add a new Heroku application with `heroku create`.
+*This will make a new git remote called "heroku"
+2. Deploy to heroku with `git push heroku master`
+3. Generate a new UUID (https://www.uuidgenerator.net/) to use as your production API key and copy it.
+Now we can set it in Heroku using the following command: `heroku config:set API_TOKEN=paste-your-token-here`
+4. Test that the API Key works in Postman, by entering `https://NAME-OF-APP-HERE.herokuapp.com/test`, and change the Headers to include: Key: `Authorization`, Value `Bearer UUID-Random-Text-Random-Numbers`
+5. You can view the API Key on the heroku website, click on the name of your heroku app, go to settings, scroll down to Config Vars

+### V. Provision, Deploy and Migrate Database to Heroku
+1. Provision the database, type `heroku addons:create heroku-postgresql:hobby-dev`.
+*hobby-dev is the heroku plan
+2. Connect to the client `psql <connection url>`
+* In the place of the `<connection url>` type the actual connection url.
+To get the url, type `heroku pg:credentials:url` and look for the string after the `connection url:` it should read something like `postgres://very_long_string_numbers_etc.`
+3. You can connect to the heroku database, and run psql commands, with `heroku pg:psql`
+4. Migrate the database, `npm run migrate:production`.
+*the boilerplate-api project also has a `"predeploy": "npm audit && npm run migrate:production"` script, so typing `npm run deploy` will also migrate the database to heroku